 - Kobalt playground rhyme

-Futhorc is the only Power who was once a normal person.
-He was a lowly Kobalt who only excelled in courage.
+Futhorc was once a lowly Kobalt who only excelled in courage.
 When he became a Power he decided to create safe yet excting opportunities for ordinary people to adventure and become special.

-His dungeons are ruins, his contests are ruin races, his champions are Casters, his gifts are spell-scrolls, and his monsters are puddles.
+His dungeons are ruins, his contests are ruin races, his champions are Casters, his gifts are spell-scrolls, and his monsters are oozes.

 The teachings of Futhorc ask people to define themselves in part by what they have tried to accomplish.

 Futhorc loves when people attempt something fun and reckless without worrying about the chance of success.
-Thus parents reprimand their children's dangerous and foolish ideas by saying "Futhorc would like it, but you better not try that!"
+Parents will reprimand their children's dangerous and foolish ideas by saying "Futhorc would like it, but you better not try that!"

 Futhorc became a Power by succeeding in the most difficult quest the Enchanted Forest has even known.
 That ordeal still haunts his memories.
 He avoids the Enchanted Forest.